 The purpose of this thread is to discuss the War Doctor audios from Big Finish.
 Like the Eighth Doctor, who was featured in only one televised episode then went on to be featured in a long-running series of audio adventures, so too is the “War Doctor” featured in only one televised episode (“The Day of the Doctor”) and has only just begun what I hope will be a long-running series of audio adventures.
 The first three-part collection, “Only the Monstrous,” was released last month.
 The second, “Infernal Devices” is due in February, with two more slated to be released later in 2016.

 There is one other, brief, small screen appearance of a rather young-looking War Doctor, and that is in the short film “The Night of the Doctor,” which features the regeneration of the Eighth Doctor.
-It also brings the Eight Doctor audios into official continuity by mentioning the Eighth Doctor’s most prominent companions be name.
-If you’ve never seen “The Night of the Doctor” mini-episode and would like to (or if you have and would like to see it again), you can watch it by using this forum’s “List of Doctor Who Threads,” clicking on the Eleventh doctor episode “The Day of the Doctor,” then following “The Night of the Doctor” link within.
+It also brings the Eight Doctor audios into official continuity by mentioning the Eighth Doctor’s most prominent companions by name.
+If you’ve never seen “The Night of the Doctor” mini-episode, click here.

 When writer, producer and executive producer of “The Collected War Doctor,” Nick Briggs, was asked whether or not there was any thought of picking up directly after “Night of the Doctor” with the new Doctor finding his feet, Briggs replied: “Not on my part.
 I’m very keen not to lock things down and join up continuity.
 On the one hand you risk the TV series contradicting what you’ve written at some point—because although we have to check with them, they don’t check with us—but also, I think it’s a creative dead-end to leave no space for new stories.
 On a practical note, it would hardly have been credible for John [Hurt] to play a younger version of himself.
 He has a beautiful, craggy voice that absolutely speaks of decades, perhaps centuries more experience than that.”